Photo Essays From The Seat Of My Motorcycle

 Carlan’s photographs and road stories are featured in Harley-Davidson HOG™ Magazine and New Mexico Magazine along with a new series of photo essay ibooks.
 He is represented globally by Redux Pictures, NY.
 His photographs are in private collections nationally as well as Australia, China, France and Spain.
 He currently teaches workshops for Santa Fe Photographic Workshops and National Geographic Photo Expeditions.
 Carlan is a H.O.G.® member and longtime Harley-Davidson enthusiast.
 Carlan and Nancy currently operate Ride New Mexico, guided motorcycle tours and photography gallery located in Cerrillos, NM.

-Visit our tour headquarters
+Visit our new motorcycle

 RIDE NEW MEXICO

 Photographs ©Carlan Tapp 2016 All rights reserved.
 Usage requires written permission.